Sourdough Starter Smell Guide

 If your starter smells boozy or like nail polish remover, it is producing excess alcohol and acetone byproducts due to underfeeding.
 While not unsafe, this is a clear sign your starter needs more frequent or higher-ratio feedings to restore balance.

-Rotten, putrid, or foul smell
+Sourdough starter smells like rotten, putrid, or foul smell

 A truly unpleasant odor like rotten eggs, decay, or sewage, suggests contamination or a bacterial takeover.
 This is a red flag.
 In such cases, it’s safest to discard the starter and begin fresh.